 Illustrates encryption support in PDFNet.
 The sample code reads an encrypted document and sets a new SecurityHandler.

-The sample shows how to directly convert HTML pages to PDF using 'pdftron.PDF.HTML2PDF', which is part of separately licensable PDFNet Convert Add-On.
-HTML2PDF converter supports HTML conversion from a string or URL and offers many options to control page size and formating.
+Sample code to use PDFTron SDK for directly converting HTML pages to PDF by using 'pdftron.PDF.HTML2PDF'.
+The HTML2PDF converter supports HTML conversion from a string or URL and offers many options to control page size and formatting.

 This sample illustrates couple of approaches to PDF image extraction.